 Token Swap: Refers to the direct exchange of a token for another.
 It could also refer to the migration of a token to another blockchain.

-TOR: An open source decentralized software that anonymizes a user’s web activities such that it is difficult to track.
+TOR: An open-source decentralized software that anonymizes a user’s web activities such that it is difficult to track.
+It may also refer to the acronym for "Terms of Reference", which defines the purpose of a project, its protocols, and the means to achieve it.

 Trading Tournament: A trading campaign employed by crypto exchanges to encourage traders to trade more to earn a reward.

-Trading Volume: The amount of cryptocurrencies traded within 24 hours
+Trading Volume: The number of cryptocurrencies traded within 24 hours

 Transaction (TX): The exchange of an asset